 The Bright Futures/American Academy of Pediatrics (AAP) Recommendations for Preventive Pediatric Health Care, also known as the "Periodicity Schedule," is a schedule of screenings and assessments recommended at each well-child visit from infancy through adolescence.

 These recommendations represent a consensus by the AAP and Bright Futures.
 The AAP continues to emphasize the great importance of continuity of care in comprehensive health supervision and the need to avoid fragmentation of care.
 Refer to the specific guidance by age as listed in the Bright Futures Guidelines (Hagan JF, Shaw JS, Duncan PM, eds.
 Bright Futures: Guidelines for Health Supervision of Infants, Children and Adolescents.
 4th ed.
-Elk Grove Village, IL: American Academy of Pediatrics; 2017).
+American Academy of Pediatrics; 2017).

 Recommendations for Preventive Pediatric Health Care—Periodicity Schedule (PDF)